cneben/QuickQanava/doc/web/docs/gettingstarted.md

 ### Selection

-Selection can be modified at graph level just by changing the graph selection policy property `Qan.Graph.selectionPolicy':
+Selection can be modified at graph level just by changing the graph selection policy property `Qan.Graph.selectionPolicy`:

 - `Qan.AbstractGraph.NoSelection`: Selection will be disabled in the whole graph.
 - `Qan.AbstractGraph.SelectOnClick`: Node are selected when clicked, multiple selection is enabled when CTRL is pressed.
 - `Qan.AbstractGraph.SelectOnCtrlClick`: Node are selected only if CTRL is pressed when node is clicked (multiple selection is still available).

 Selection can also be configured with the following Qan.Graph properties:

 - `Qan.Graph.selectionColor` / `qan::Graph::setSelectionColor()`: Color for the node selection rectangle.
 - `Qan.Graph.selectionWeight` / `qan::Graph::setSelectionWeight()`: Border width of the node selection rectangle.
 - `Qan.Graph.selectionMargin` / `qan::Graph::setSelectionMargin()`: Margin between the node selection rectangle and the node content (selection weight is taken into account).